How to Get Preapproved for a Mortgage | 2025

 How to get preapproved for a mortgage

-Step 1: Gather your documents
+1: Gather your documentation

-- Identifying documents such as a valid driver’s license or photo ID
+• Identifying documents such as a valid driver’s license or photo ID

-- Last two years’ W-2s and/or 1099s
+• Last two years’ W-2s and/or 1099s

-- Last two years’ tax returns
+• Last two years’ tax returns

-- Profit & Loss statement if self-employed
+• Profit & Loss statement if self-employed

-- Pay stubs for the last 30 days, if applicable
+• Pay stubs for the last 30 days, if applicable

-- Statements from bank accounts, retirement accounts, and other asset accounts from the most recent two months
+• Statements from bank accounts, retirement accounts, and other asset accounts from the most recent two months

-- Divorce decree or separation agreement, if applicable
+• Divorce decree or separation agreement, if applicable

-- Contact information for your landlord(s) for the last two years, if you’re a first-time home buyer.
+• Contact information for your landlord(s) for the last two years, if you’re a first-time home buyer.
 If you are currently a homeowner, your housing payment history will show up on your credit report

-To speed up the preapproval process, it helps to have these documents in hand before you get started.
+To speed up the mortgage preapproval process, it helps to have these documents in hand before you get started.
 Some lenders can pull documents directly from your employer and bank, but not all.
 Some can also verify your income with the IRS, with your consent.

-Step 2: Complete a preapproval application
+2. Complete your mortgage preapproval application

 After your application is completed, the lender will pull a three-bureau credit report known as a tri-merge.
 This report shows your credit scores and credit history from the major credit-reporting agencies: TransUnion, Equifax, and Experian.